hellohaptik/docs_haptik/docs/bot-builder/basic/chat-end.md

 - Tell them how to start chatting the next time

 **😊 Thank you for contacting us.
 I will be around whenever you need me.
-Say “Hi” to start chatting!** - for WhatsApp Bots
+Say “Hi” to start chatting!**

 3. **Collect feedback**